 When choosing after, you'll have the option of choosing any step that appears above the task in your project (when using the default sort order).

-When choosing before, you'll have the option of choosing any event that appears below the task in your project (when using the default sort order).
+When choosing before, you'll have the option of choosing anything that's fixed in time that appears below the task in your project (when using the default sort order) – this includes events and pinned tasks.

 This is to avoid the situation where you can create circular links such as: